Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  ___
 # 4. Testing
 #### Functionality Testing
- * I used W3 validator to check and find _error_ or _issues_ on the HTML code and CSS.
+ * I used the W3 validator to check and find _error_ or _issues_ on the HTML code and CSS.
    * Result after running the final test om W3 HTML:
    * Result after running the final check on W3 CSS:
- Chrome developer used to check the performance of the site.
+ Chrome developers used to check the performance of the site.
 #### Compatibility Testing
 [Am I Responsive](http://ami.responsivedesign.is/) used to generate the site images on all devices such as **desktop**, **tablet** , **mobile** and **laptop**

-The website was tested with different devices such us: Motorola 6, Ihpone 8, Lenovo Thinkpad, MSI Laptop.
+The website was tested with different devices such as Motorola 6, Ihpone 8, Lenovo Thinkpad, MSI Laptop.

-The site was runned by following browsers:
+The site was run by the following browsers:
 * Google chrome
 * Opera
 * Firefox
 * Microsoft edge
 #### Issues and bugs by emplenting this site
-* Error 304 and 404 on my workspace.I googled what is this for code.
-After I deleled the browser historic everything work fine again.
+* Error 304 and 404 on my workspace.
+I googled what is this for code.
+After I deleled the browser history everything works fine again.
 * After running the [W3 Validator](https://validator.w3.org/) I got the following errors:

-css error: Too many values or values are not recognized.
+CSS error: Too many values or values are not recognized.

 <img src="assets/source/Error.JPG">

 I removed the line to fix the problem.

 * Poor values of _Alt_ on the images.
 I gave the images the correct value.
-* The contact information form with the address, email and opening hours looks very big on a mobile device so I changed the source code to:
+* The contact information form with the address, email, and opening hours looks very big on a mobile device so I changed the source code to:
+(ADD A CODE HERE)
 #### Performance Testing
 <img src="assets/source/performance.jpg">